 The JBL Endurance Sprint are somewhat comfortable headphones but take a lot of adjusting to find the right fit.
 They have a typical in-ear design but with larger than average ear hooks.
 The hooks are fairly malleable and fit well behind your ears, but the earbuds have a twist-to-lock wear procedure that can be a bit finicky and doesn't always create the best fit in the ears.
 They also do not come with as many tip sizes so they will feel like regular in-ears once you get the right fit which won't be ideal for all listeners.
-They should be comfortable enough for sports and casual listening, but they won't be the ideal headphones for really long listening sessions.
+Like the Plantronics BackBeat Fit, they should be comfortable enough for sports and casual listening, but they won't be the ideal headphones for really long listening sessions.

 The Endurance Sprint are easy to carry around on your person.
 They're decently compact and despite the slightly larger than average ear hooks and earbuds they should still easily fit into most pockets and bags.
 Unfortunately, they do not come with a good case or pouch which slightly reduces their overall portability.